 Living organisms are constantly taking in carbon-12 and carbon-14.
 In fact, the types of carbon in our bodies correlate with the amount of carbon-12 and carbon-14 in the atmosphere.

 If you look at our atmosphere, about 99% of carbon is carbon-12.
-But there’s only trace amounts of carbon-14.
+But there are only trace amounts of carbon-14.
 And the amount of C14 in any living thing is pretty consistent.

 How does the ratio of carbon-14 to carbon-12 determine age?

 When an organism dies, it ceases to take in carbon from the atmosphere.
 So right before it dies, it starts with the same amount of carbon-12 and carbon-14 in the atmosphere at the time.
 This is why we look at the ratio between C14 and C12.